Apple iPhone 7 full review

 While the iPhone 7 is similar to the iPhone 6s in many ways, weight isn't one of them.
 It isn't heavier, despite the larger battery and additional tech; in fact, it's actually 5g lighter than its predecessor, weighing in at 138g.
 While 5g doesn't sound like a lot, we were surprised at just how noticeable the weight difference was in the hand when comparing the two smartphones, with the iPhone 7 feeling lighter and more comfortable to hold than the iPhone 6s.

-Thanks to a black display and black body, there's no visible border between display and body, providing an almost completely uniform look that definitely works in Apple's favour.
+We quite like the black version.
+Thanks to the black display and black body, there's no visible border between display and body, providing an almost completely uniform look that definitely works in Apple's favour.
 We've shown the black iPhone 7 to a number of people over the course of a week or so, all commenting that it looks different to any other iPhone - in a good way.
 It's great if you are watching a film on your iPhone, for example, because the black edge doesn't detract from the image as can be the case with the white edged iPhones.

 Left to right: iPhone 7 & 7 Plus models in Rose Gold, gold, silver, black, Jet Black

-The second new colour option is Jet Black, which has a high-gloss finish that Apple is showing off in most of its promotional material.
-While the Jet Black model looks great in photos, we can't help but worry about smudges and scratches.
-In fact, even Apple has suggested using a case with the Jet Black model if you're worried about imperfections.
-On its iPhone 7 page, Apple writes: "Its surface is equally as hard as other anodized Apple products; however, its high shine may show fine micro-abrasions with use."
+At launch there was a Jet Black version, which has a high-gloss finish that Apple used in most of its promotional material.
+While the Jet Black model looks great in photos, we were worried about smudges and scratches with that model.
+In fact, even Apple even suggested those worried about imperfections use a case with the Jet Black model.
+On its iPhone 7 page, Apple wrote: "Its surface is equally as hard as other anodized Apple products; however, its high shine may show fine micro-abrasions with use."

-However, despite Apple warning users about possible "micro-abrasions", nobody fully understood how easily it scratched until it started appearing in the wild.
-As you can see in the below tweet, it can go from gorgeous, high-end device to "ew" in a matter of minutes, and users should bear this in mind when thinking about purchasing it:
+As you can see in the below tweet, it could go from gorgeous, high-end device to "ew" in a matter of minutes:

 So you thought a jet black iPhone was a good idea. pic.twitter.com/L3j7iqlu5I— Vlad Savov (@vladsavov) September 19, 2016

-As mentioned, the size of the camera on the rear of the iPhone 7 has been increased, and although it still protrudes from the back of the phone, it bulges out more seamlessly now that Apple has removed the aluminium ring around the camera you'll see on older examples of this design.
+As mentioned, the size of the camera on the rear of the iPhone 7 increased in comparison to earler models, and although it still protrudes from the back of the phone, it bulges out less than on previous models because Apple removed the aluminium ring around the camera.

 This is one more element contributing to the clean look that Apple was chasing with the iPhone 7, and although it initially took some getting used to, we love the look of the new camera.
 The benefits of the tech inside speaks for itself, although we'll come to that in more detail below.

-However, it's worth noting that while the improved camera was welcomed by many, the new shape of the camera means that existing iPhone 6 and 6s cases won't fit the iPhone 7, despite having otherwise identical dimensions to its predecessors.
+However, it's worth noting that while the improved camera was welcomed by many, the new shape of the camera meant that iPhone 6 and 6s cases don't fit the iPhone 7, despite having otherwise identical dimensions to its predecessors.

-The iPhone 7 is also Apple's first water resistant phone.
-Apple has waterproofed individual connections within the iPhone rather than adorning it with ugly rubber plugs, and is officially calling it splash-, dust- and water-resistant, at IP67.
+The iPhone 7 was also Apple's first water resistant phone.
+Apple waterproofed individual connections within the iPhone rather than adorning it with ugly rubber plugs, and is officially splash-, dust- and water-resistant, at IP67.

 We've used the iPhone 7 in a number of wet situations, such as in the rain and answering a call in the shower, as well as outright submerging it, and it has performed quite well with no lasting problems or damage.